kshashov/method-scopes/README.md

 ### MethodScopesConfiguration

-You can declare your own `MethodScopesConfiguration` implementation to subscribe on scope changing.
+You can declare your own `ScopedMethodsConfiguration` implementation to subscribe on scope changing.
 For example, it may be useful to keep track of a case when a master scope is created inside a replica scope.